QodotPlugin/qodotplugin.github.io/docs/beginner's-guide-to-qodot/applying-textures.md

 # Applying Textures

 While you can follow the steps shown in [Building Maps](building-maps.md), most maps will be missing textures.
-While you can manually add textures to material slots in the MeshInstance node, Qodot can automate the process of applying textures to your map geometry.
+Qodot can automate the process of applying textures to your map geometry.

+1. TOC
+{:toc}

+## Overview

 The ideal pipeline to take a texture from "Godot project" to "on QodotMap geometry" is:

-1. Use a Trenchbroom game config that reads your Godot project directory as "Game Path"
+1. Use a Trenchbroom game config that reads your Godot project directory as "Game Path".
-2. Add a texture to your Godot project directory, in a folder called `/textures`
+1. Add a texture to your Godot project directory, in a folder called `/textures`.
-3. Refresh Trenchbroom texture collections by pressing <kbd>F5</kbd>
+1. Refresh Trenchbroom texture collections by pressing <kbd>F5</kbd>.
-4. Enable any Trenchbroom texture collections containing your new texture
+1. Enable any Trenchbroom texture collections containing your new texture.
-5. Apply the texture to a brush in Trenchbroom
+1. Apply the texture to a brush in Trenchbroom.
-6. Click Full Build on a QodotMap
+1. Click Full Build on a QodotMap.

 The rest of this page will go through each of these steps.

 Warning
 {: .label .label-red }
 Don't add new files to the `res://addons/qodot` folder.
 Anything added here can be erased if you update Qodot.
 However, you are free to use and copy files in `res://addons/qodot` as illustrated later on this page.

-Table of Contents:

-1. TOC
-{:toc}

 ## Creating a Textures folder